-Looking for a job is a job in itself, whether writing resumes or tailoring cover letters, networking, and preparing for interviews.
-And young adult immigrants do even more: They juggle rapidattachment work, families, and time-consuming immigration e processes first.
-With less than five hours per week, a majority of young immigrant job seekers face prolonged stress and financial difficulties that make an already arduous process more being able to spend less than than 5 hours per week looking for a job:

-> difficult.
-For some, a lengthy job search
+Looking for a job is a job in itself, whether you're writing resumes or tailoring cover letters, networking, and preparing for interviews.
+And young adult immigrants do even more: They juggle rapid-attachment work, families, and time-consuming immigration processes first.
+With less than five hours per week, a majority of young immigrant job seekers face prolonged stress and financial difficulties that make an already arduous process more difficult.
+For some, a lengthy job search means they're out of a specialized job in their field for three to five years, and the more time not spent in their field, the less legitimacy of Latinx women they have.

-"I'm a full time student, and I have a full-time [survival] job.
-I'm getting used to sleeping three to four hours a day because I have to." of young immigrants report of women of the Latinx community means they're out of a specialized job in their field for three to five years, and the more time not spent in their field, the less legitimacy they have.
+"I'm a full-time student, and I have a full-time [survival] job.
+I'm getting used to sleeping three to four hours a day because I have to."